geemus/notes/houston_foresight/raw/intro.md

 ## Reading: Intro to Systems Thinking (Kim)

+* Focus questions from lecture:
+  * What is the most critical element in a systems map?
+  * What are two basic dynamics of change in systems?
 * True systems thinking: know how systems fit into the larger context, how they behave, and how to manage them.
 * System: any group of interacting, interrelated, or interdependent parts that form a complex and unified whole that has a specific purpose. (without interdependencies, we just have a collection of parts)
 * Note: whenever you add people to a collection, you almost always end up with a system. ie a kitchen is a collection of things, a kitchen with a person in it is a system.